 5. The job market

+You’ll want to keep in touch with recruitment consultants you’ve connected with in the past as they can keep you up to date with what’s happening in your industry.
 While of course there’s something to be said for keeping informed for information’s sake, the real reason you make a concerted effort to stay relevant is to help your professional career continue to grow.
 For this reason alone, you should be keeping tabs on the job market.
 Even if you have no intentions of leaving your current role, it is a good best practice to set up a job alert or two.
 This might be for similar roles to your own, or for the “dream job” you’d like to hold some day – or both!
 Simply reading new job descriptions and staying connected to the market will tell you a world of information about what practical skills are generating the most interest, how hot (or not) the Software Development market is, and what the skill gaps might be between where you are now and where you’d like to go.